 The world's largest school of education”

-It offers an integral vision of classroom conflict resolution as well as of successful approach models, and provides tools, experiences and advances in the area that have been approved by a specialized teaching faculty, all of them practising professionals.
-Each teacher will learn based on professional experience, as well as on evidence-based pedagogical methods, which will make students’ learning process more effective and specific.
+This program offers an integral vision of classroom conflict resolution as well as of successful approach models, and provides tools, experiences and advances in the area that have been approved for this program by a specialized teaching faculty, all of them practising professionals.
+Teachers will learn, based on professional experience, as well as on evidence-based educational methods, which will make the learning process more effective and specific for students.

-The perspective of a modern educational paradigm must be inclusive, and also based on a biopsychosocial model that contemplates attention to diversity from a comprehensive approach which is aimed at the entire educational community.
-Teachers at all educational stages, as well as other professionals in both the educational and socio-health fields, need to know the characteristics of different students, how to identify their needs, and possess the knowledge and tools that will allow them to intervene at a personal, socio-familial and, above all, educational level.
+Teachers, at all educational stages, and related professionals in both the educational and socio-health fields need to know the characteristics of these students, know how to identify their needs and have the knowledge and tools to intervene at a personal, socio-familial and, above all, educational level.

 - The latest technology in online teaching software

 - Intensely visual teaching system, supported by graphic and schematic contents, easy to assimilate and understand

 - State-of-the-art interactive video systems

 - Continuous updating and recycling systems

 - Autonomous learning: full compatibility with other occupations

 - Practical exercises for self-evaluation and learning verification